 9. Check for Faulty Hardware

 This process sometimes puts your computer into Power Saving or Sleep mode.
 So, make sure to rule out hardware-related issues.
-The best you can do is to take your PC to a technician and have them check.
-You need to check the Power Supply (SMPS).
+The best you can do is to take your PC to a technician and have them check it.
+You also need to check the Power Supply (SMPS).

-Follow tFollow these simple steps to fix your your Windows 11 PC going to sleep randomly.
+These are some simple fixes for a Windows 11 PC going to sleep randomly.
 If you need more help fixing Windows 11 Sleep mode problems, let us know in the comments.
-Also, if the article helped you, share it with your friends.

 LEAVE A REPLY